sagemath/sagewiki_to_gh-2022-10-10/firefox-trac.md

 The first one takes a phrase to search for, and searches on trac for it.
 The second one is more useful -- given a number, it goes '''directly''' to the corresponding trac ticket.
 (If you enter something that doesn't exist, it will instead search for a hash symbol followed by your search query.)

 These are easy to use: Firefox maintains a directory of search plugins.
-On a Mac, it's located in:
+They're located here:

- * `/Applications/Firefox.app/Contents/MacOS/searchplugins`
+ * `/Applications/Firefox.app/Contents/MacOS/searchplugins` (Mac)

 Here `/Applications/Firefox.app` should be replaced by the path to your Firefox app.
 I don't have another machine handy to find out where the directory is on Linux -- but here's the developer page about the feature, which would probably tell me if I were willing to read it: